CapgeminiTechHub/Amazon-web-services-1/Documentation.md

 Testing with a different invocation name such as 'helper' gave us a higher sucess rate.
 As a result of this testing, we had a discussion and concluded to change the invocation to 'Phoenix'.

-We now planning on adding more utterances and keeping the session open to make the experience wit the skill feel more conversational.
+At this point our next step was to add more utterances and to keep the session open for certain intents to make interacting wiht the skill feel more conversational.